AlexGhiondea/ghcreate/README.md

 ```
 Usage:
  GHCreator.exe Create objectsFile repos [-token value]
-  - objectsFile : The file containing the list of objects to create.
+  - objectsFile : The file containing the list of objects to create or check.
 The structure is: <type>,<name>,<description>,[any other type specific information] (string, required)
-  - repos       : The list of repositories to create objects in.
-The format is: owner\repoName;owner\repoName (string, required)
+  - repos       : The list of repositories where to add the milestones to.
+The format is: owner\repoName (list, required)
   - token       : The GitHub authentication token. (string, default=)

  GHCreator.exe CreateOrUpdate objectsFile repos [-token value]
-  - objectsFile : The file containing the list of objects to be created or updated.
+  - objectsFile : The file containing the list of objects to create or check.
 The structure is: <type>,<name>,<description>,[any other type specific information] (string, required)
-  - repos       : The list of repositories to create or update objects in.
-The format is: owner\repoName;owner\repoName (string, required)
+  - repos       : The list of repositories where to add the milestones to.
+The format is: owner\repoName (list, required)
   - token       : The GitHub authentication token. (string, default=)

- GHCreator.exe List repos [-token value]
+ GHCreator.exe List type repos [-token value]
+  - type  : The type of object we want to list (one of Milestone,Label, required)
-  - repos : The list of repositories you want to get a listing of objects from.
-The format is: owner\repoName;owner\repoName (string, required)
+  - repos : The list of repositories where to add the milestones to.
+The format is: owner\repoName (list, required)
   - token : The GitHub authentication token. (string, default=)

  GHCreator.exe Check objectsFile repos [-token value]
-  - objectsFile : The file containing the list of objects to check.
+  - objectsFile : The file containing the list of objects to create or check.
 The structure is: <type>,<name>,<description>,[any other type specific information] (string, required)
-  - repos       : The list of repositories to apply the objectsFile to check against.
-The format is: owner\repoName;owner\repoName (string, required)
+  - repos       : The list of repositories where to add the milestones to.
+The format is: owner\repoName (list, required)
   - token       : The GitHub authentication token. (string, default=)
 ```